Junior IT Analyst Program

-- You have a high school diploma or GED from a recognized Canadian or international educational institution.
+- Possess a high school diploma, GED or any recognized high school equivalence from a recognized Canadian or international educational institution.

-- If you are a Work Permit holder, it must be valid for at least one year after the program start date and be eligible to work full-time in Canada.
+- If an Open Work Permit holder, it must be valid for at least one year after the program start date and be eligible to work full-time in Canada.

-- You are unemployed, under-employed, or facing financial challenges and barriers to employment.
+- Facing unemployment, under-employment, or financial challenges and barriers to employment.

-- You have advanced English or French* language skills, level 7 and above, including speaking, reading, writing, and understanding. (*French programs are only currently available to Quebec residents.)
+- Demonstrate advanced English or French* language skills.
+For non-native English Speakers, a CLB examination may be required with a score of a level 7 or above for all sections including speaking, reading, writing, and comprehension. (*French programs are only currently available to Quebec residents.)